Jeff Smith (Missouri politician): Tenure

 On December 22, 2008, Smith introduced Paternity Reform legislation in the Missouri State Senate.
 Sen. Smith's SB 140 created "fathering courts" throughout the state, while SB 141 is generally like the model legislation.
 Governor Jay Nixon signed both bills into law shortly after the 2009 legislative session.
 Smith also emerged in 2009 as the Legislature's leading advocate for historic preservation tax credits, and he sponsored and passed legislation creating a state Green Sales Tax Holiday eliminating sales tax on energy efficient appliances during the week of Earth Day each year.

 Personal life

-In spring 2011, Smith was married; in September of the same year, he and his wife Teresa had their first child, Charlie Wallace Smith.
+In spring 2011, Smith was married; in September of the same year, he and his wife Teresa had their first child.
 Smith accepted a professorship in urban policy at the New School's Milano Graduate School of Management and Urban Policy in New York City.
 He began writing for the website The Recovering Politician and contributing to Politico - The Arena.
 His writing has been published in Inc. magazine and praised in New York Magazine's Approval Matrix.
 In 2012, Smith gave a TED talk in New York titled "Lessons in business ... from prison".
 In 2015, Smith published a book, Mr. Smith Goes to Prison, which details his time in politics and federal prison.